skylightlabs/marketing/readme.markdown

 designed to easily share and capture referrals.

 ### Generate Leads from Social Media
-When giving friends feedback on their home plans, leads can easily start designing their dream home with a click of a button.
+When seeing the progress of a friends new home on social media, leads can start designing their own dream home by simply entering their email address.

 ### Automated Lead Conversion
 Convert leads into sales by creating custom email marketing campaigns